Digital Estate Planning: Plot

 The group continues playing, while Abed stays back in town to help Hilda rebuild her life.
 After beating most of the game, the group finds the "white crystal" needed to enter the castle on the last level.
 They are again confronted by Gilbert, who kills them and takes the crystal for himself.
-Jeff and Pierce realize he is cheating and physically confront him outside of the game, where Gilbert reveals that he is Cornelius's illegitimate son and Pierce's half-brother, the product of Cornelius sexually assaulting Pierce's childhood nanny's "hot cousin"; he claims that he has a greater right to the fortune than Pierce, having been more of a son to Cornelius.
+Jeff and Pierce realize he is cheating and physically confront him outside of the game, where Gilbert reveals that he is Cornelius's illegitimate son and Pierce's half-brother, the product of Cornelius impregnating Pierce's childhood nanny's "hot cousin"; he claims that he has a greater right to the fortune than Pierce, having been more of a son to Cornelius.
 He also tells them that the seats have weight sensors that will forfeit them in 30 seconds if they sense that they are not seated in them, so the group begrudgingly restarts.
 They return to the town where they left Abed to discover that he has built an enormous castle with Hilda and has an endless amount of resources to build whatever they desire.

 Gilbert arrives at the final stage of the game, where he is greeted by a recording from Cornelius.
 He "congratulates" Gilbert on his victory but says that in order to claim the inheritance, Gilbert must agree to sign a document disavowing any family ties to Cornelius and keeping his infidelity secret.
 Gilbert refuses, prompting Cornelius to start an all-out war of destruction against him.

 The study group arrives heavily armed with new equipment and defeats Cornelius, at the cost of their lives.
 Gilbert is left to claim the inheritance but rejects it, believing he does not deserve the prize.
 The study group decides to forfeit, Pierce having decided that Gilbert, having put up with Cornelius' humiliating racism and selfishness and endured worse abuse, makes him more worthy of taking the inheritance.
 Gilbert thanks them and beats the game, winning the inheritance.
 He offers to treat the study group to margaritas in yard-long bottles as thanks and bonds with Pierce as half-brothers.
 As the group leaves, Abed sneaks back to copy Hilda from the game onto a flash drive before leaving.